 During this period of uncertainty in the COVID-19 pandemic, UU Lansing needs your support more than ever.
-We greatly appreciate your ongoing support and your commitment to supporting our staff’s health and wellbeing, worship, church operations, and programs, particularly when some contributors may need to adjust their support.
-We will get through this together!
+We greatly appreciate your ongoing support and your commitment to supporting our staff’s health and well being, worship, church operations, and programs, particularly when some contributors may need to adjust their support.
+We are stronger together!

-You can make a pledge at any time of year if you don’t already have one.
+You can make a pledge at any time of year.
 You can change your pledge if your circumstances change.
 All gifts to our congregation are received with gratitude and are tax deductible to the extent of the law.

 The Stewardship Committee takes care of the financial stewardship (health) of our church.
 That means that the Committee works to ensure church funds support UU-Lansing’s values and mission and that we have a long-term vision for the church, one that requires good planning and decisions.
 Together we must build a legacy for those who come after us and work towards a just and compassionate world.
 Read our full charge here.